itsYakub/42-ft_transcendence/README.md

 I've set up the structure like this (It can be changed if it's confusing): the two main parts are the backend and frontend.
 Although they are both in TypeScript they can't really talk to each other except through API requests and responses.

 Backend
 -	pages: each "page" has its own folder.
-Some pages have routes, db access, etc. Look at app.ts to see how they are registered. frame and navbar and used to wrap every "page".
+Some pages have routes, db access, etc. Look at app.ts to see how they are registered. frame and navbar are used to wrap every "page".
 The register/login dialogs are inside navbar.
 -	user: files here handle user API requests (login, register, etc.)

 Frontend